Tomhmagic-Creations/Add-On-Translation/README.md

 If you want to add a German translation for **Realight Reimagined**:

 1. Navigate to the `Realight Reimagined` folder.
-2. Create a file named `de_DE.lang`.
+2. Open the file named `de_DE.lang`.
-3. Add translations following the format.
+3. Add/Edit translations following the format.

 ---